dfrappart/AKSLab/06_Kubernetes_PVC_StorageClass.md

 ```

-We have a new storage account wit an Azure file share created automatically.
+We have a new storage account with an Azure file share created automatically.
 Now let's retake the example from the multi-container pod and change a few thing

 ```yaml